paulhoux/Cinder-FFmpeg/README.md

 * Can't play audio in floating point format, most notably the Microsoft WMV-format.
 Resampling is required, which is not yet implemented.
 * Can't play files without at least one audio track.
 Synchronization depends on audio.
 Will be fixed later.
 * Uploading the video texture to the GPU via DMA is not yet implemented and therefor not yet optimized.
+* This block does not compile on Visual Studio 2012.

 #####Adding this block to Cinder